skorpion8909/PasswordDB/README.md

 #Flag cases

 #pwDb = PasswordDB(flag=LoginFlags.CONSOLE)  #<---- will ask for a password from console
-# if you want to test your code in ide you should pass ideEnvironment=True
+# if getpass does not work in your ide, pass --> ideEnvironment=True

 #pwDb = PasswordDB(flag=LoginFlags.CONSOLE,ideEnvironment=True)
 # password will be visible in console but it will work.